polo2444172276/Udacity_Cpp_Project_and_Exercise/README.md

 # Udacity_Cpp_Project_and_Exercise
-Practiced OOP, memory management and concurrency through completing 5 projects and numerous exercise
+Practiced OOP, memory management and concurrency in C++ through completing 5 projects and numerous exercise

 # Projects